 What’s The Process Like?

 Radon testing typically uses testing devices called “passive devices.”
-These include charcoal canisters, as well as other devices like alpha-track detectors.
+These include charcoal canisters, alpha-track detectors, as well as other devices.
 Short term tests usually take somewhere between 48 hours and 90 days, while long-term tests will be in place for 90+ days.
 Short-term tests are better for getting immediate results, while long-term tests can help you understand potential seasonal fluctuations in your home’s radon levels.

 After the test has been in place for at least 48 hours, a certified professional will then take the test to a laboratory, where it will be analyzed, and radon levels will be assessed, and a report will be issued to you.